Jonny-exe/focus-window/README.md

 The scripts are very simple.
 Just 3 lines of code.
 You want it for app `foo`?
 Create your own script.
 Run `wmctrl -l` to see what the window title pattern of app `foo` is and put that into the script.
-Easy as pie!
+Easy as pie! :pie:

 # Enjoy it!